What changes about marketing at this stage

 -

-A practical operating rhythm: Weekly and monthly meetings inspect the right inputs instead of drowning the team in dashboards.
+A practical management rhythm: Weekly and monthly meetings inspect the right inputs instead of drowning the team in dashboards.

 -